Back to Insights

 Step 5 — Build the Right Portfolio for FIRE

-Transition phase (3-5 years before FIRE): Gradually shift 20-30% to debt and hybrid funds, build a 2-year expense buffer in liquid or short-duration funds, and review and stress-test your corpus against market downturns.
+Build a 2-year expense buffer in liquid or short-duration funds.
+Stress-test corpus against market downturns.

 My Own FIRE Journey